OccupyWallStreet/nycga2/wp-content/plugins/wordpress-importer/readme.txt

 == Changelog ==

+= 0.6 =
+* Support for WXR 1.2 and multiple CDATA sections
+* Post aren't duplicates if their post_type's are different

 = 0.5.2 =
 * Double check that the uploaded export file exists before processing it.
 This prevents incorrect error messages when an export file is uploaded to a server with bad permissions and WordPress 3.3 or 3.3.1 is being used.